mondbr/pofda-mywork/README.md

 # Principles of Data Analytics
 by Monika Dabrowska

-This repository is for the assignment project for the Principles of Data Analytics module in the Higher Diploma in Data Analytics course at [ATU](https://www.atu.ie/) at summer semester 2023/24.
+This repository is for the assignment project for the Principles of Data Analytics module in the Higher Diploma in Data Analytics course at ATU in the summer semester of 2023/24.

 The assessment aims to ensure students can demonstrate the following: